-- One single- or lead-authored, publication of a scholarly book or creative work by a university or comparable press in the candidate's substantive field of study; - Three single- or lead-authored, peer-reviewed articles in an academic journal focusing on issues related to the candidate's substantive field; or - A comparable level of scholarly achievement as demonstrated by single- or lead authored, peer-reviewed articles and the combination of other scholarly or creative activities listed above. - Expectations for creative works include, but are not limited to, one-person show, or collective show that features the candidate; or production of a full-length play, film or dance performance; or publication of a book of poetry or fiction, 48 pages minimum; or completion of a mural.
+- One single- or co-authored, publication of a scholarly book or creative work by a university or comparable press in the candidate's substantive field of study.
+All coauthored collaborative works are evaluated based on the respective contribution of the candidate to the project; - Three single- or co-authored, peer-reviewed articles in an academic journal focusing on issues related to the candidate's substantive field; or a comparable level of scholarly achievement as demonstrated by single- or co-authored, peerreviewed articles and the combination of other scholarly or creative activities listed above. - Expectations for creative works include, but are not limited to, one-person show, or collective show that features the candidate; or production of a full-length play, film or dance performance; or publication of a book of poetry or fiction, 48 pages minimum; or completion of a mural.
 The candidate must present evidence that their work was subject to review and criticism comparable to peer review, such as acceptance by an editor, director, producer, jury review in competition, invitational screening or showings from established programmers, curators or galleries.
 Works can also be critiqued by respected academic peers from other institutions, established individuals in the professional field, or by critics.
 The acceptance of work by recognized distributors or promoters for exhibition will also be considered as evidence of professional achievement and growth.
 The candidate must demonstrate how their creative work is received in the professional field.